vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   Syntax:   <url>:<form parameters>:<condition string>[:<optional>[:<optional>]

 * First is the page on the server to GET or POST to (URL).
-* Second is the POST/GET variables (taken from either the browser, proxy, etc. with usernames and passwords being replaced in the "^USER^" and "^PASS^" placeholders (FORM PARAMETERS)
+* Second is the POST/GET variables (taken from either the browser, proxy, etc. with usernames and passwords being replaced with the "^USER^" and "^PASS^" placeholders (FORM PARAMETERS)
 * Third is the string that it checks for an *invalid* login (by default) Invalid condition login check can be preceded by "F=", successful condition login check must be preceded by "S=".
 This is where most people get it wrong.
 You have to check the webapp what a failed string looks like and put it in this parameter!
 * The following parameters are optional:
   C=/page/uri     to define a different page to gather initial cookies from (h|H)=My-Hdr\: foo   to send a user defined HTTP header with each request ^USER^ and ^PASS^ can also be put into these headers!

  * Note:

   * 'h' will add the user-defined header at the end regardless it's already being sent by Hydra or not.
   * 'H' will replace the value of that header if it exists, by the one supplied by the user, or add the header at the end

  * Note that if you are going to put colons (:) in your headers you should escape them with a backslash (\).
-All colons that are not option separators should be escaped (see the examples above and below).
+All colons that aren't option separators should be escaped (see the examples above and below).
 You can specify a header without escaping the colons, but that way you will not be able to put colons in the header value itself, as they will be interpreted by hydra as option separators.

 Examples: